 What is the Race to Resilience initative?

-Through a partnership of initiatives, the campaign focuses on helping frontline communities to build resilience and adapt to impacts of climate change, such as extreme heat, drought, flooding and sea-level rise.
+Through a partnership of initiatives, Race to Resilience helps frontline communities to build resilience and adapt to the impacts of climate change, such as extreme heat, drought, flooding, and sea-level rise.

 Race to Resilience criteria